echbremmer/py-oas/test-cli/README.md

 ## Examples
 $ ./delete_parameter.sh
 $ ./add_parameter.sh

-or to test using a specific input
+Or to test using a specific input use:

 $ ./delete.sh -H name_of_header
 $ ./add -p /pet/findByStatus -o get